grommunio/grommunio-documentation/admin/manual_core.rst

 	systemctl enable --now php-fpm

-For completness, verify that the socket in the pool file was created:
+For completeness, verify that the socket in the pool file was created:

 .. code-block:: sh